AntoineRR/nesmulator-core/README.md

 ## To do

 * Correct MMC1 mapper
-* Add other channels to the APU emulation (noise, triangle and DMC)
+* Add the DMC channel to the APU emulation
 * Find a better synchronisation architecture for sound

 ## License